Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 ./deploy-cortx-cloud.sh [<solution-file>]
 ```
 **Verify Cortx cluster status:**
-After deploy script completes it's execution all the pods should be up and running.
+After deploy script completes it's implementation all the pods should be up and running.
 Verify with the following commands:
 ```
 kubectl get pods -A